Liviko

 Liviko is an Estonian distillery, Baltic distributor and one of the largest alcohol companies in the Baltics.
 Liviko was established in 1898.
 Liviko has its production and head office in Estonia along with distribution offices in Riga, Latvia, and Vilnius, Lithuania.
 Liviko exports its own products to 60 markets.
-The company's most well-known brands are Viru Valge vodka, Vana Tallinn liqueur, Crafter’s London Dry Gin and Crafter’s Aromatic Flower Gin.
+The company's most well-known brands are Viru Valge vodka, Vana Tallinn liqueur, Crafter’s London Dry Gin and Crafter's Aromatic Flower Gin.
 Liviko produces more than 70 alcoholic and non-alcoholic beverages.

-Liviko represents a number of producers in its home markets, including Brown-Forman, Rémy Cointreau, Bacardi, Fentimans and a number of well-known wine brands such as Hardy’s, Louis Jadot, Marques de Caceres, Saint Clair, Rocca delle Macie, Carmen, Marani and Canti.
+Liviko represents a number of producers in its home markets, including Brown-Forman, Rémy Cointreau, Bacardi, Fentimans and a number of well-known wine brands such as Hardy's, Louis Jadot, Marques de Caceres, Saint Clair, Rocca delle Macie, Carmen, Marani and Canti.

 The company's turnover in 2019 was 137 million €.
 The Liviko group employs more than 270 people.

 Approximately one-third of Liviko's production is marketed on export markets worldwide.
 Liviko's 100% shareholder is NG Investeeringud OÜ, an Estonian investment company.
 NG Investeeringud has major ownership in several companies in the fields of industry, retail trade and real estate management.

 Distillery tour

 To mark its 120th anniversary, Liviko launched excursions around its production facilities for visitors who register in advance.
-Each tour will comprise three parts: a walk around the production facilities to see the production from selecting the raw ingredients to bottling the finished products; a visit to the interactive museum; and the chance to take part in a tasting or drinks lesson in Estonia’s most modern bartender training class, LAB (the Liviko Academy of Beverages).
+Each tour comprises three parts: a walk around the production facilities to see the production from selecting the raw ingredients to bottling the finished products; a visit to the interactive museum; and the chance to take part in a tasting or drinks lesson in Estonia's most modern bartender training class, LAB (the Liviko Academy of Beverages).